akiipli/Allan/GL_SDL_hybrid_IK/README.txt

 Author here is:
 Allan Kiipli

+4:42 PM 2/12/2025
+F11 to render Animation.
+Destination folder needs to be ready.
+Esc to escape rendering.
+Folder is C:\Allan\anim_render

 5:22 PM 2/11/2025
 Ctrl + C in Object Mode sets Camera pose.
 Alt + C in Object Mode switches to first Anim camera if any.